-Figure 2.
+Figure 3.
 The pathophysiology of hemorrhage in chronic kidney disease.
 Platelet dysfunction which is common in CKD can degrade hemostasis facilitating a pro-hemorrhagic state.
 Altered composition of -granules, abnormal calcium mobilisation, dysregulation of arachidonic acid metabolism and increased oxidative stress all conspire to alter platelet function and activation.
 Proteolysis of platelet GPIIb receptors and defective interactions with vWF reduces adhesion to denuded endothelium.
 Platelet aggregation is compromised through competitive inhibition of the GPIIb/IIIa receptor complex by circulating fibrinogen fragments present in uremia and through altered receptor function.
 Coexistent anemia alters platelet function through a variety of indirect mechanisms.
 Many common medications used in the context of CKD treatment can act on the coagulation pathway; there are a number of regular dialysis and other procedures which mandate blood vessel wall breach with consequential hemorrhage.

-Figure 3. (a) Advanced stages of CKD, which are associated with increasing age, increase the risk of stroke.
-Arrhythmias including atrial fibrillation predispose to cardioembolic stroke.
-Some drugs used in the context of AF and CKD increase the risk of hemorrhagic stroke. (b) CNS complications of chronic kidney disease include encephalopathy, stroke and chronic cognitive impairment.
-Risk factors for the development of cerebrovascular disease in CKD can be classified as conventional, unconventional or those related to uremia.
-These exposures may result in vascular damage which predisposes to cerebrovascular events or may cause direct neuronal injury.

-CKD – Chronic kidney disease, AF – atrial fibrillation, CNS – central nervous system

 Central illustration.
 Proposed approach to stroke thromboprophylaxis in a patient with concomitant CKD and AF.

 * References 1-5 ** Existing scoring systems are not validated in this setting *** Please refer to tables 4 and 5 for current dosage recommendations

+Table 1.
+Why does CKD predispose to AF?

 Table 2.
-Why does CKD predispose to AF?

-serum38

-Table 1: Studies investigating the outcomes of antioagulation compared with no anticoagulation in patients with non-dialysis chronic kidney disease and atrial fibrillation.
-Reproduced from Kumar et al, BMJ 2018 (12).
+The most commonly used equations for the derivation of GFR from serum creatinine and a number of other parameters.
+A detailed discussion of this complex topic is beyond the scope of this article but readers are directed to reference 38.
+SCr - serum creatinine (mg/dL), IDMS - isotope-dilution mass spectrometry

 Table 3: Absorption and metabolism of the different DOACs.
 Adapted from Steffel et al, European Heart Journal (3).

 Table 4: DOAC Dosing and Oral Anticoagulation Medical Guidelines (2016 onwards) for AF in CKD